Jon & Kate Gosselin Reportedly Saddened Over Divided Family On Sextuplets’ Birthday

 Jon posted a photo of himself with Hannah and Collin on Friday to wish them, and the other four sextuplets a happy birthday.
 He reportedly plans to celebrate with the pair and his girlfriend, Colleen Conrad.

-Meanwhile, Kate shared a photo of the other kids, Leah, Alexis, Aaden, and Joel sitting in front of their birthday cake ready to blow out their candles.
+Meanwhile, Kate shared a photo of the other kids, Leah, Alexis, Aaden, and Joel, sitting in front of their birthday cake ready to blow out their candles.

 Fans can see more of Jon and Kate Gosselin by following them on Instagram.